-I gotta admit a hard truth, folks.
-We’ve kinda sorta misplaced our homeschool rhythm…
+I have to admit a hard truth, folks.
+We’ve kind of sort of misplaced our homeschool rhythm.

 Homeschooling through a move is hard!

 *I wrote this post last year as we were moving into our new house.
-The process was stressful and I quickly learned that trying to do All The Things was not the best option when life gets busy.*
+The process was stressful, and I quickly learned that doing All The Things was not the best option when life gets busy.*